silzai/ObsidianNotes/Notes/RandomStudyNotes/SoftwareEngineering/Lecture/part8-SoftwareQuality.md

 # Motivation
-- Software quality is the degree to which software possesses a desired combination of attributes (e.g., reliability, interoperability) (IEEE 1061).
+- Software quality is the degree to which software possesses a desired combination of attributes (e.g., reliability, interoperability) (definition by IEEE 1061).
+- ISO 9126 describes the main non-functional requirements to be had in a software system.
+>[!important] What are we doing again?
-- The ultimate goal is the ability to quantitatively evaluate and trade off multiple quality attributes to arrive at a better overall system.
+>The ultimate goal is the ability to quantitatively evaluate and trade off multiple quality attributes to arrive at a better overall system.

 - functional requirements,
 - non functional requirements